 Here are the core values of American Express:

-Respect for People: We value our people, encourage their development and reward their performance.
+Respect for People: We value our people, encourage their development, and reward their performance.

 Good Citizenship: We are good citizens in the communities in which we live and work.

-A Will to Win: We exhibit a strong will to win in the marketplace and in every aspect of our business.
+A Will to Win: We exhibit a strong will to win in the marketplace and every aspect of our business.

 Personal Accountability: We are personally accountable for delivering on our commitments.

-They gathered all the information they could from the record of charge, identified 21 Card Members who used their cards at the café during that time frame, reviewed the accounts to find the right match, and then called the Card Member in time before they served the cake at an anniversary party.
+They gathered all the information they could from the record of charge, identified 21 Card Members who used their cards at the café during that time frame, reviewed the accounts to find the right match, and then called the Card Member in time before they served the cake at an anniversary party.”

 The important point here–other than that everybody ended up safe and sound– is that there isn’t a script for every situation, so we empower our care professionals to do what’s right for the customer.

 Measure the effectiveness of your culture:

-Once you have identified your core values, add the rest of the things that will be considered as office culture, the next step is to measure the effectiveness of it.
-Here are some of the questions that you need to ask:
+Once you have identified your core values and added the things that will be considered as office culture, the next step is to measure its effectiveness.

 - Is there a visible change in the satisfaction of the employees?